Efficient Deep Neural Network for Photo-realistic Image Super-Resolution: Our Methods

-Although MemNet~\cite{memnet} and ours have similar motivation, there are two main distinctions from our schemes. \textbf{1)} Feature fusion is done in a different location and manner.
+\textbf{Comparison to MemNet.} MemNet~\cite{memnet} and ours have a similar motivation, but there are two main distinctions from our schemes. \textbf{1)} Feature fusion is done in a different location and manner.
 For instance, MemNet fuses the output features of each recursive unit at the end of the memory blocks.
-On the other hand, we gather the information at every possible site in the local block, thus can boost up the representation power via additional layers. \textbf{2)} MemNet takes an \textit{early-upsample} approach which upsamples the image before putting it on the model.
+On the other hand, we gather the information at every possible site in the local block, thus can boost up the representation power via additional layers. \textbf{2)} MemNet takes an \textit{early-upsample} approach which upsamples the image before giving it to the model.
 Although it becomes easier to implement residual learning, it worsens the model efficiency substantially.
-In contrast, our model gets LR images and intermediate features are upsampled at the end of the network, which enables us to accomplish a good balance between performance and efficiency.
+In contrast, our model gets LR images and intermediate features are upsampled at the end of the network, which enables us to accomplish a good balance between the SR quality and efficiency.